 If performed correctly, squats can be good for strengthening sore, arthritic knees.

-Stand with your feet shoulder distance apart, hands in front.
+Stand with your feet shoulder distance apart, hands out in front of you.
 Lower your hips about 10 inches (not a full squat), hold for a few seconds, then stand back up.
 As your leg strength improves, you can increase the number of sets you complete, or add hand weights to increase resistance.
 If balance is an issue, you can perform the squats while supporting yourself with a sturdy chair.

 Shoulder Exercises